Paralithodes platypus

+Paralithodes platypus, the blue king crab, is a species of king crab from cold waters in the North Pacific Ocean and adjacent seas.
+They are generally smaller than red king crabs.

 Distribution

-Blue king crabs can be found in the Bering Sea in relatively small abundances compared to red king crabs.
+The blue king crab is found in cold waters in the Bering Sea, extending slightly into adjacent parts of the Chukchi Sea, off the Kamchatka Peninsula and northeastern Hokkaido, and in the Sea of Okhotsk.
+In the Bering Sea, the species is less widespread compared to red king crabs.
 The main populations near Alaska are found near the Diomede Islands, Point Hope, St. Matthew Island, and the Pribilof Islands.
-Additionally, populations exist in the Norton Sound all the way to St. Lawrence Island.
-There are smaller populations located off the eastern coast of Asia, near northern Japan and Siberia.
+Additionally, a second, separate population exists in the Norton Sound all the way to St. Lawrence Island.
 Blue king crabs have a more northerly distribution compared to red king crabs, which is due to the colder waters of the northern Bering Sea being suitable for blue king crabs to survive.
-The unique population locations of the blue king crab are a result from glacial interactions with the water temperature of the Bering Sea.
-A period of increased temperature limited the spread of cold-water species, pushing the species further northward into the depths of the Bering Sea.
-Not only did blue king crabs retreat to the northern stretches of the Bering Sea, but they also had a possible population shrinkage due to glacial epochs.
+Their limited distribution is hypothesized to have been caused by a retreat into deeper, colder waters during a period of post-glacial warming.
+The hypothesis additionally suggests that the cause of P. platypus' disjunct distribution within Alaska was caused by a dramatic contraction of their population during the warmer post-glacial period.